wredan/Twitch-Chat-Analyzer/Spark/Python/README.md

 ## Boot up process

+**N.B.** You need to download and insert the tgz file in the Spark/Python folder, you can download it from [here](http://us.mirrors.quenda.co/apache/spark/spark-2.4.6/spark-2.4.6-bin-hadoop2.7.tgz).

 You can run Spark Python Consumer using this shell script in the main bin folder of this project, selecting Python option (1).

 ```sh